 It is not easy to keep up with the U.S. market in 2023.
 Several growth stocks, deemed the Magnificent 7 are driving the market.
 If you don’t have tech (and AI exposure), you are likely lagging the market returns.

 Given that I am semi-retired and my wife is in the retirement risk zone, we will take the opportunity to sell into the rally to create retirement income.
 If someone wants to pay us more for less current earnings per share, step right up.
-It’s an easy game in retirement.
+It’s an easy game in retirement, or as we prepare for retirement.

-As you’ll see in the total return evaluation, we’re not keeping up with the S&P 500 in 2023, but we’re giving it a good go with some very generous returns.
-That said, the idea behind the dividend growth portfolio was not to beat the S&P 500, but to provide greater protection during recessions and severe bear markets.
+As you’ll see in the total return evaluation, we did not keep up with the S&P 500 in 2023, but we gave it a good go with some very generous returns.
+That said, the idea behind the U.S. stock portfolio was not to beat the S&P 500, but to provide greater protection during recessions and severe bear markets.
 When the world changed in 2020, the portfolio began to pull away from the S&P 500 – by design.

-We can see that the tech and consumer discretionary stocks drove the outperformance.
-Abbott labs also pitched in.
+We can see that the tech and consumer discretionary stocks (Lowe’s) drove the outperformance.
+The S&P 500 delivered 12.42% for the period.

 The performance above includes annual rebalancing.
 I have let the stocks run.
 That has increased the outperformance by 1.5% annual.
 Our beat is quite significant.